dotnet-presentations/blazor-workshop/notes/speaker-notes.md

    - Factor out the state into a `CounterState` class and make it into a singleton DI service
      - For Blazor Server, you still have the same problem as with static
      - Now make it scoped, and see that fixes it
- - Now imagine you want to complicate things by having a custom button.
-Create `MyButton.razor` that takes params for `string Text` and `Action OnClick`.
-Use it.
-   - Two problems:
-     1. See the count no longer gets updated on click, but if you navigate away and back, the state was updated.
-Why?
-          When the framework handles an event, it re-renders the component that received the event.
-In this case, MyButton.
-     2. If we wanted to receive MouseEventArgs or be async, the compiler no longer allows it, because you said `Action`.
-   - Fix by declaring the event as `EventCallback<MouseEventArgs>`.
-Explain:
-     - For params of type EventCallback<T>, the compiler generates code that captures a reference to the callback supplier
-     - When invoking an EventCallback<T>, the runtime notifies the recipient to re-render.
-     - The compiler deals with all kinds of signature coercions (with/without param, with/without async)

 *demos after*
  - As an alternative to using DI, you could pass the state as a CascadingValue